 Challenges and Limitations of Using Benzodiazepines for Depression

-Despite their potential benefits in addressing specific symptoms, using benzodiazepines for depression comes with notable challenges and limitations:
+Despite their potential benefits in addressing specific symptoms, using benzodiazepines for depression comes with some notable challenges and limitations:

 - Lack of Antidepressant Properties: Benzodiazepines do not possess inherent antidepressant properties.
 They primarily address symptoms related to anxiety and may not target the underlying causes of depression.